PROGRAMS AND EVENTS CANCELLED UNTIL FURTHER NOTICE.

 Effective July 1, 2015 all MVRTA Ring & Ride for Groveland residents is now FREE.
 Available to Amesbury, Boxford, Georgetown, Groveland, Haverhill, Lawrence, Methuen, Newbury/Byfield, Newburyport, North Andover and West Newbury as well as the Rowley Train Station and Market Basket in Rowley.
 This service will allow you to connect to the MVRTA fixed route bus system.
 Call 978-469-6878 - Option #3 (special services).
 Brochures are available at the COA office at Town Hall as well as the MVRTA office at 85 Railroad Ave., Bradford MA.

-Newsletter - Published and mailed to seniors (and others) monthly.
+Newsletter - Published and mailed to seniors (and others) every two months.
 Newsletters are FREE and funded by a grant from the Executive Office of Elder Affairs.
 "Save a Tree" and call the COA to be removed from the mailing list and access our "news" on this website!

 Food Pantry - Groveland seniors are welcome to drop by our pantry to “shop” for non-perishable food items, toiletries and paper products.
 Pantry is open Tuesday and Thursday from 10am - 2pm.
 Donations (non-expired items) are always welcome.